amibenson/solidity-qa/Solidity-QA.md

 These consensus algorithms don’t actually prevent Sybil attacks, they just make it very impractical for an attacker to successfully carry out a Sybil attack.

+## (21) What are Slither, Echidna, Mithril ?

+- Slither - Slither is a Solidity static analysis framework written in Python3.
+It runs a suite of vulnerability detectors, prints visual information about contract details, and provides an API to easily write custom analyses.

+- Echidna -  Echidna is a Haskell program designed for fuzzing/property-based testing of Ethereum smart contracts.
+It uses sophisticated grammar-based fuzzing campaigns based on a contract ABI to falsify user-defined predicates or Solidity assertions

+- Mithril - Mythril is a security analysis tool for EVM bytecode.
+It detects security vulnerabilities in smart contracts built for Ethereum, Hedera, Quorum, Vechain, Roostock, Tron and other EVM-compatible blockchains.
+It uses symbolic execution, SMT solving and taint analysis to detect a variety of security vulnerabilities.
+It's also used (in combination with other tools and techniques) in the MythX security analysis platform.

 # Easy Questions